 Nuts are one of the healthiest types of food you can find.
 With their high monounsaturated fat content, impressive amount of nutrients, and ability to reduce the risk of various diseases, they really shouldn’t be left out of our diets.

-According to the Australia Nutrition Foundation, nuts are basically plants’ ovaries that become hard during maturity.
 Some of the most popular types of keto nuts include pecans, Brazil nuts, macadamia nuts, walnuts, hazelnuts, pine nuts, almonds, peanuts, pistachios, and cashew nuts.

 Table of Contents

 Benefits of Nuts on the Ketogenic Diet

 The ketogenic diet can be beneficial for your health, but it can be challenging to follow as it’s often confusing, especially for those that are new to the concept.
 For example nuts — how can something that is generally healthy and high in fat content be bad for you if the keto diet recommends high-fat intake?

 As with other types of food, there are pros and cons to nuts.
 Even though they’re considered super healthy, certain nuts can kick you out of ketosis if you’re not careful, because some of them are high in calories and carbohydrates.

 High in Healthy Fatty Acids and Low in Carbs*

 Nuts are — together with olive oil and avocados — a healthy source of monounsaturated fatty acids (MUFAs), simple fat molecules with one unsaturated carbon bond in the molecule and — big asterisk here — most of them are low in carbs, with a few exceptions.

 According to a study published last year in the American Journal of Clinical Nutrition, plant-based monounsaturated fats — such as those from nuts and seeds — can lower your chances of cardiovascular disease.